HausDAO/protocol-guild-contracts/README.md

 ### Summary

-To achieve these goals, the Guild's offchain components will be modularized onchain:
+To achieve these goals, the Guild's architecture will be modularized as follows:

 1. **0xSplits** Split and Vesting contracts continue to handle all finances (donations, vesting + distributions)
 2. **Moloch v3 DAO** used for governance (voting on and executing membership changes)